cgoncalves94/Python-DSA-Projects/TheBoredlessTourist/README.md

 This project is designed to help travelers find attractions that match their interests in various global destinations.
 It uses Python lists and functions to manage traveler data and attractions.

 ## Objectives
-- List Management
+- Manage a list of tourist attractions
-- Function Definitions
+- Implement function definitions to handle user queries

 ## Technologies Used
 - Python